KeithWilliamsGMIT/Graph-Theory-Project/README.md

 MERGE (c)-[:HAS]->(r);
 ```

-Then to create relationships between the college and campus nodes.
+Then, to create relationships between the college and campus nodes, use the `MATCH` keyword to find the college node create in the first query and all the campus nodes.
+Using `CREATE` we can then create a relationship between the college node and all the campus nodes.

 ```
 MATCH (col:College {name: "GMIT"}), (c:Campus)
 CREATE (col)-[:Has]->(c);
 ```

 Next, create department nodes and the relationships between the new departments and the campus nodes to which they belong.
+This data will be loaded from the `departments.csv`, similar as to how the room data was loaded.
+Again, using the `MERGE` keyword, create the department and campus nodes using the data from the `departments.csv` file if they do not already exist and then create a relationship between them.

 ```
 LOAD CSV WITH HEADERS FROM "file:///departments.csv" AS line